Close Menu

 Are there any summer festivals and events in Japan that I should attend?

 Yes, Japan has many summer festivals and events that are worth attending.
 Some of the most popular include the Gion Matsuri in Kyoto, the Obon Festival, and the Star Festival.
 These events offer a unique glimpse into Japanese culture and are a great way to experience the country’s vibrant atmosphere.
-(See Also: Worst Time to Visit Amalfi Coast – Avoiding the Crowds)
+(See Also: What Is the Best Time to Visit Nassau Bahamas – Island Getaway)

 What are some of the best ways to avoid the crowds in Japan?